-Establishing a partnership with the Reading Area Community College called the "Technical Academy" which provides students the opportunity to earn up to 27 college credits, prior to graduation, an at no cost to the student in the following programs:
+Establishing a partnership with the Reading Area Community College called the "Technical Academy" which provides students the opportunity to earn up to 29 college credits, prior to graduation, an at no cost to the student in the following programs:

 - 1. Information Technology Applications (Associate's in Business) - 2.
 Information Technology Web Design (Associates in Computer Technology) - 3.
-Engineering & Automation Technology (Associates in Mechatronics) - 4.
-Health-Medical Office (Associates in Medical Records Technology)
+Engineering & Automation Technology (Associates in Mechatronics)